veger/yafc-ce/Docs/Architecture/Serialization.md

 |Other types|Error|Ignored|

 Notes:
-* The constructor must initialize non-writable serialized properties to a non-`null` value.
+* The constructor must initialize serialized collections to a non-`null` value.
 The property may be declared to return any type that matches the _Property type_ column above.
 * Value types are only supported if they appear in the list of [supported native types](#native-types).
 * `[Obsolete]` properties must follow all the same rules, except that they do not need a getter if they are writable.